ayush7788/upm/README.md

 > upm upgrade
 5. To search for a package in repo
 > upm look "pkg-name"
+6. Pass any non-defined flag to package manager
+> upm "any other param"

 # TO-do list
 - [x] Do first release